$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose

 \subsection{Issues with the GLUCOSE Task for CCI}

-Although we found no issue with the GLUCOSE dataset is well-designed and of good annotation quality.
-However, we take issue with the fact that the GLUCOSE task asks a model to perform two tasks simultaneously: commonsense inference and language generation.
+We find that the GLUCOSE dataset is well-designed and of good annotation quality.
+However, we take issue with the GLUCOSE task, which asks a model to perform two tasks simultaneously: commonsense inference and language generation.
 Due to this \textit{conflation} of tasks, the model, in generating its output, would rely heavily on the already-good language generation ability of T5 and neglect learning enough CCI.

-T5~\cite{t5} and other transformer LMs were designed to perform language {\em generation} tasks, such as summarization or translation.
-Therefore, even with the GLUCOSE task, T5 will focus on generating paraphrases of, or even directly copying, story sentences.
-Though our work focuses on the specific rules since it performed the best, we argue that the same issue applies to the general rule, given that only the entities are replaced with tags and the majority of the grammar remains the same.
+T5~\cite{t5} and other transformer LMs were designed to perform language {\em generation} tasks.
+Therefore, by including text generation as part of CCI, T5 will focus on paraphrasing or even copying story sentences.

-Furthermore, there are several one-to-one correspondences between parts of the input and output in the original GLUCOSE task itself (illustrated in Figure~\ref{fig:io_conflation}).
+There are several one-to-one correspondences between parts of the input and output in the original GLUCOSE task (illustrated in Figure~\ref{fig:io_conflation}).
 For example, for all GLUCOSE entries, the output contains at least one paraphrased sentence from the input.
 Conflation with paraphrasing worsens with BLEU as the evaluation metric, where incorrect commonsense inferences can score partial credit if they have words in common.